 Where two or more scenes overlap – Buildbox will randomly select from each of them at run-time.
 Each level will have an even chance of appearing.

-A scene in green means it is soloed, and scenes in red are disabled for the Preview.
+A scene in blue means it is soloed, and scenes in red are disabled for the Preview.

 We shall now test our game to see if our placing of the barriers do not ruin the gameplay experience.